Here’s Why Cats Should Never Play With Yarn

 It’s a Choking Hazard

 Yarn and other types of string are soft and pliable.
-These are usually great characteristics for a cat toy to have, but not when the object is small enough to fit down a cat’s throat.
-A lot of cats will start off by playfully batting the yarn with their paws, but they almost always put it in their mouths.
-If they were to accidentally swallow or inhale the yarn, it would get lodged in their throat.
-Cats are known for choking on yarn, and it turns into a very scary situation.
+These are usually excellent characteristics for a cat toy, but not when the object is small enough to fit down a cat’s throat.
+Many cats start by playfully batting the yarn with their paws, but they almost always put it in their mouths.
+If they were to swallow or inhale the yarn accidentally, it would get lodged in their throat.
+Cats are known for choking on yarn, and it turns into a horrifying situation.

 Gastrointestinal Obstruction

-If you happen to catch your cat in the act and see the end of the strong still in their mouth and sticking out of their throat, resist the urge to pull.
-You have no way of knowing how far into the body that yarn reaches.
+If you catch your cat in the act and see the end of the strong still in their mouth and sticking out of their throat, resist the urge to pull.
+You cannot know how far into the body that yarn reaches.
 If it’s wrapped around something or looped through the intestines, pulling it out will cause a lot more harm than good.
-It’s imperative that you take your cat to the emergency vet right away.
-They’ll most likely need some kind of surgery to remove the string.
+You must take your cat to the emergency vet right away.
+They’ll most likely need some surgery to remove the string.

 https://cattitudedaily.com/five-homemade-cat-toys-that-anyone-can-make/